 What happens if a spouse waives maintenance at the time they are divorced?

 If a spouse agrees at the time the divorce is finalized to waive maintenance, that waiver is forever binding.
 The spouse waiving maintenance cannot later come back into court and be awarded maintenance.

 What are the income tax consequences of maintenance?

 Payment of maintenance is deductible by the party paying it and reportable by the party receiving it.
-But, as stated, this maintenance deduction ends for divorces entered on or after January 1, 2019
+But, this maintenance deduction ends for divorces entered on or after January 1, 2019.

 Can maintenance be modified (changed)?